As a small business owner, how do you measure up in terms of revenue, expenses, and net income?

 Potential investors will also want to see financial information on your company and its profitability and sustainability.

 Internally, pulling your P&L monthly (or even more frequently) is a good business practice, as we’ll explain below.

 Why is it important to review the P&L?

 Peter Drucker is credited with saying, “You can’t manage what you don’t measure.”
 Because of what the P&L measures, you will be able to make better and faster decisions with more confidence.
 To do this, you want to consistently look at the same KPIs from prior time periods.
 In this article, we suggest three important KPIs to measure company performance and value.

 The amounts on your P&L show your company’s ability to generate sales and manage expenses.
 In most industries, you want to target 10% or more net income.

 Comparing sections of the P&L over periods of time will help you to spot trends on how well your company has performed.
 Are revenues growing, but expenses are growing faster?
 Is there a seasonal fluctuation to sales?
 Is there a way to reduce expenses?

 The P&L is one of three main financial statements that should be regularly reviewed.
 The P&L, Balance Sheet,and Statement of Cash Flows are the most important tools an owner uses to make decisions regarding the course and direction of the business.

 Looking at these financials together will help you build a more complete picture of your company and how everything works together.
 For instance, how can it be that you’re turning a profit but still have negative cash flow?
 (We answer that here.)

-In the meantime, be sure that your sales and expenses are entered timely and accurately.
+In conclusion, be sure that your sales and expenses are entered timely and accurately.
 (Ready to outsource this?
 Check out our range of accounting services.)
-You can be confident in knowing that you have the information you need to answer some important questions about the profitability of your business.
+You can be confident in knowing that you have the information you need to answer the important questions about the profitability of your business.